nimiq/developer-center/learn/validator-trust-score.md

 - A validator with a size of 0.1 would have a size factor of $0.974$.
 - A validator with a size of 0.15 would have a size factor of $0.87$.
+- A validator with a size of 0.25 or more would have a size factor of $0$.

 <Callout type="info" no-title>